 freshly ground black pepper

-In a bowl, whisk the egg yolks until well-blended, about 20 seconds.
-Add the salt and whisk.
+In a small mixing bowl, whisk the egg yolks until well-blended.

 Melt the butter in a small saucepan.
-In a second small saucepan, heat the lemon juice to lukewarm.
-In a third saucepan, heat a small quantity of water to boiling.
+In a second small saucepan, heat a small quantity of water to boiling.
+Keep it over the heat at a simmer.

-Begin adding the melted butter to the bowlful of yolks, teaspoonful by teaspoonful, whisking constantly.
-The bowl should not be on the heat, but keep it close to the stove so that it will be warm.
-When the sauce begins to thicken, add a few drops of the lemon juice.
+Begin adding the melted butter to the yolks, teaspoonful by teaspoonful, whisking constantly.
+When the sauce begins to thicken, add a few more drops of lemon juice.

-Continue in this way, back and forth between butter and lemon, until all the butter and juice has been incorporated.
-Stir in the boiling water.
+Continue in this way until all the butter and juice have been incorporated.
+Stir in 2 tsp. of the boiling water.

-Grind in some pepper and taste to check the flavorings, adding more salt or lemon juice as necessary.
+Grind in some pepper and check the flavorings, adding more salt if necessary.

 If serving within the hour, place the bowl in a warm place, for example beside the stove.

 If serving later, place the sauce in the fridge.
-Before serving, soften in a double boiler over warm water.
+Before serving, heat an inch (5 cm) of water to lukewarm in a large pot.
+Turn off the heat.
+Place the bowl of sauce in the pot, taking care not to get any water into the bowl, and stir the sauce occasionally until it has softened.
 Be careful: if the water is too hot, the sauce will curdle.